Brother Bear 2: Plot

 The trio eventually make it to Hokani Falls, where they burn the amulet.
 Without it, Nita can no longer communicate with Kenai or Koda, so she says goodbye.
 Seeing how miserable Kenai is and realizing that he loves Nita, Koda secretly asks his mother in the spirit world to turn Kenai back into a human so he can be happy.
 The next morning, Rutt and Tuke inform Kenai that Koda went to the village to retrieve Nita.
 Knowing that Koda will be killed, Kenai goes after him.

 At the village, the tribes prepare for the wedding once again, but Nita, realizing her love for Kenai, tells her father Chilkoot that she cannot marry Atka.
 At that moment, Koda creates a major commotion in the village in order to get Nita's attention, while Kenai arrives to retrieve Koda.
 Rutt and Tuke rescue Koda from two of the villagers, while Atka fights with Kenai, throwing him off of a cliff and into shallow water.
-Nita rushes to Kenai's side, where the two profess their love for each other.
+Nita breaks up with Atka, pushes him and tells him that Kenai was her best friend before she rushes to Kenai's side, where the two profess their love for each other.
 The Spirits arrive to change Kenai back into a human, allowing Nita to communicate with Kenai and Koda.
 Kenai tells Nita that he cannot become a human again and leave Koda, but Nita volunteers to have herself turned into a bear instead so she can be with him.
 With her father's blessing, the Spirits transform Nita into a bear.
 Kenai and Nita then get married, with the tribes, bears, Koda, Rutt, Tuke and their mates attending.